You are here

 CPHR Canada Program

-CPHR Canada, in partnership with Captus Press, has set up the following online courses to help members obtain the required foundational coursework.
+CPHR Canada, in partnership with Captus Press, set up online courses to help members obtain the required foundational coursework.
 Visit the CPHR Canada portal to review these courses and to see which are open for registration.
 You do not need to take courses through the CPHR Canada Program to meet the coursework requirement.
 This CPHR Canada Program is one option for gaining required coursework.
 These are the required courses as laid out by CPHR Canada.
 All of these courses are available through Captus Press and equivalencies for most are also covered by post-secondary institutes across Canada.

 - Accounting & Financial Management